Adobe Lightroom is a great piece of software for cataloguing and editing your images.

 In 2007, Adobe released Lightroom with photographers in mind.
 In many ways, it’s a simpler version of Photoshop.
 It features the editing tools that photographers need.
 Adobe also redesigned the user interface to make common photographic adjustments easier.

 One major addition to Adobe Lightroom was the cataloguing options.
 Lightroom acts as a library for all your images.
-Lightroom was also redesigned a non-destructive editor.
+Lightroom was also redesigned as a non-destructive editor.
 Non-destructive editing means that you can always go back to the original image.
 This is a huge advantage to those who worry about editing over an original file, losing it forever.

 With the release of Lightroom CC in 2017, this version was re-branded as Lightroom Classic.